angelospanag/kleio-bot/README.md

 ### Environment variables

-Use the consumer keys and access tokens generated for your app:
+Create a `.env` file in the root of the project and add the consumer keys and access tokens generated for your app:

 ```dotenv
 CONSUMER_KEY=...